Beautiful close up of the Nome II

 Latching (typical guitar amp footswitch)

-Accepted pedal polarity Any (automatically detected)
+Momentary pedal polarity Both (automatically detected)

 Sync with DAWs